-- a smoke alarm is installed on each storey of premises where there is living accommodation - a carbon monoxide alarm is installed in any room of premises used as living accommodation, which contained a solid fuel burning appliance.
+- a smoke alarm is installed on each storey of premises on which there is a room used wholly or partly as living accommodation. - a carbon monoxide alarm is installed in any room of premises which is used (wholly or partly) as living accommodation and contains a solid fuel burning combustion appliance.